Ne0bliviscaris/RentML/readme.md

 When done manually, this process is time-consuming and error-prone.

-App is working on authentic data for a Polish car rental business.
+> App is working on authentic data for a Polish car rental business.
 Because of that, some elements are named in Polish language.

+> This is a portfolio README focused on business problem solving.
+Technical README with setup instructions and project structure is available in [modules/README.md](modules/README.md).
 ## Solution

 RentML automates car rental management processes: